AJamesPhillips/monitor_actuator/BOOTSTRAPPING.md

   should turn on with various messages such as 'Resized root filesystem' etc.
   - [ ] Wait for ~2 minutes for the initial set up to run.
   - [ ] In a terminal type: `ssh pi@raspberrypi.local`.
-        (It may give you a message such as: `The authenticity of host 'raspberrypi.local ... can't be established.` to which you can chose yes.
-Alternatively if you have already connected to a different raspberrypi before it will just hang and you will need to remove it's entry from your `~/.ssh/known_hosts` file and retry.)
+      * Trouble Shooting 1: It may give you a message such as: `The authenticity of host 'raspberrypi.local ... can't be established.` to which you can chose yes.
+      * Trouble Shooting 2: Alternatively if you have already connected to a different raspberrypi before it will just hang and you will need to remove it's entry from your `~/.ssh/known_hosts` file and retry.
+      * Trouble Shooting 3: Finally
+        it may also hang if you are connected to wifi and have other raspberry pis on there (?), if so: disconnect the wifi, then you will be able to run `ssh pi@raspberrypi.local`, issue the command `sudo shutdown now`, when the green light turns off, turn back on WiFi, unplug and replug the usb cable and you should be able to ssh into it successfully.)
   - [ ] When prompted for `password` use `raspberry`
         These are temporary access credentials and will change shortly once you've completed provisioning.